 Other classical concert venues in Vienna

-Musikverein: Vienna’s most famous concert hall, internationally renowned for its exceptional acoustics and home to the Vienna Philharmonic Orchestra and the famous New Year’s Concert.
+Musikverein: Vienna’s most famous concert hall, internationally renowned for its exceptional acoustics and home to the Vienna Philharmonic Orchestra as well as the famous New Year’s Concert.

-Vienna State Opera: One of the most prominent opera stages in the world, hosting opera and ballet performances of the highest standard every day.
+Vienna State Opera: One of the world’s most prominent opera stages, hosting daily opera and ballet performances of the highest caliber.

-Kursalon Vienna: Historic and elegant concert hall in the city park, famous for atmospheric waltz and Strauss concerts in a magnificent setting.
+Kursalon Vienna: A historic and elegant concert hall in the City Park, famous for atmospheric waltz and Strauss concerts in a magnificent setting.

-Schönbrunn Orangery: Magnificent historic hall of Schönbrunn Palace, a festive setting for popular Mozart and Strauss concerts in an imperial atmosphere.
+Schönbrunn Orangery: A magnificent historic hall at Schönbrunn Palace, a festive setting for popular Mozart and Strauss concerts in an imperial atmosphere.